George "Gabby" Hayes

-George Francis "Gabby" Hayes (7 May 1885 – 9 February 1969) was an American actor.
-He began as something of a leading man and a character player, but he was best known for his numerous appearances in B-Western film series as the bewhiskered, cantankerous, but ever-loyal and brave comic sidekick of the cowboy stars Hopalong Cassidy and Roy Rogers.
+George Francis "Gabby" Hayes (May 7, 1885 – February 9, 1969) was an American actor.
+He began as something of a leading man and a character player, but he was best known for his numerous appearances in B-Western film series as the bewhiskered, cantankerous, but ever-loyal and brave comic sidekick of the cowboy stars William Boyd, Roy Rogers and John Wayne.